solodev/cloud-documentation/src/infrastructure/cdn/CDN Overview/Update/index.md

 # Update

-Update a CDN's details or delete a CDN from your Solodev Cloud by clicking the **Update** button on the CDN Overview page.
+Update CDN details or delete a CDN from your Solodev Cloud by clicking the **Update** button on the CDN Overview page.

 <img src="../../../../images/updatecdn.jpg" alt="updatecdn" style="width: 35%; display: block"></a>